 The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included, so ask your doctor if you need to take any special precautions.
 Use each of these medications as recommended by your doctor, or according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

-The following medications may be used to treat congestive heart failure.
-The generic drug name is listed first, with a common brand name(s) in parentheses:
+The following medications may be used to treat heart failure.

 Aldosterone receptor blocker